UCB (company): History

 In 2006, UCB started the purchase of the German pharmaceutical company Schwarz for €4 billion.
 As of July 2007, UCB holds approximately 87% of Schwarz's outstanding shares.
 The purchase of Schwarz enabled UCB to introduce two new drugs against CNS disorders: Neupro (rotigotine), a transdermal patch for treatment of Parkinson's disease, and Vimpat (lacosamide), an anticonvulsant.
 Another drug in the Schwarz portfolio, Toviaz (fesoterodine), a compound to treat overactive bladder, was licensed to Pfizer in 2006.

 In 2008, UCB established a multi-year collaboration with Beryllium, a developer of treatments for immune and CNS disorders.
 By 2014, this collaboration had yielded "significant scientific breakthroughs", which led to UCB acquiring a minority stake in the company.

-In November 2014, UCB announced its intention to sell off its generics subsidiary (Kremers Urban Pharmaceuticals) for more than $1.5 billion to two private equity firms.

 In 2015, UCB announced the sale of its branded generics business in India and South Asia to Dr. Reddy's Laboratories for INR 8 billion ($128.38 million).
-In September of the same year the company offloaded its generics business to Lannett for $1.23 billion.
+In September of the same year, the company offloaded its generics subsidiary (Kremers Urban Pharmaceuticals) to Lannett for $1.23 billion.

 In October 2019 UCB announced that it would acquire immune system disease specialist Ra Pharma for $2.1 billion.
 On April 2, 2020, UCB announced that the acquisition has been successfully completed.

 In January 2022, the company announced it would acquire Zogenix for $1.9 billion ($26 per share).